-The WFA is the peak national body for the Australian wine industry and their website has some great labelling resources.
+Australian Grape & Wine) is Australia’s national association of winegrape and wine producers and their website has some great labelling resources.

 - Their Wine Industry Display of Awards Code of Practice sets out guidelines for how to truthfully display award medals on your labelling.

 - Their page on the Standard Drinks logo explains the requirements for this and has an adjustable high-resolution EPS version of the Standard Drinks logo available for download.